Verophil/Verophil/README.md

 I'm currently training to become a **QA Engineer** at Masterschool, where I'm learning hands-on skills in **Python**, **Pytest**, and **Selenium** to automate and improve web applications.
 My current project involves designing and automating a Software Testing Life Cycle (STLC) for a demo webshop.

-Originally, I earned my **Master of Arts** in European Ethnology and Bohemistics.
+I earned my **Master of Arts** in European Ethnology and Bohemistics at the Humboldt-University of Berlin.
 Before diving into tech, I worked as a **freelance translator** and **language tutor**.
 These experiences have given me a sharp eye for detail, a drive for precision, and a love for clear communication—skills I now bring into the world of software quality assurance!

 ---